firepenguindisopanda/igd-api/README.md

 - [ ] decide on new models for database
 - [ ] decide on if to implement pagination for blog data
 - [ ] research system designs

+## Tests

+- Test to check if a user is created successfully